ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 - `user_info_endpoint`: URL of the UserInfo Endpoint.
 - `jwks_uri`: URL of the JWKS Endpoint.
 - `scopes_supported`:  This list of supported scopes.
-- `claims_supported`:  The listof supported claims.
+- `claims_supported`:  The list of supported claims.
 - `acr_values_supported`:  The supported ACR values.

 Holder's that support [Vectors of Trust](https://tools.ietf.org/html/draft-richer-vectors-of-trust-15) **[VoT**] MUST include: